CB presents the Full Story of an American professional tennis player with the nickname “Sloaney Ranger“.

 Sloane Stephens Lifestyle:

-Assets that visibly testify of Sloane wealthy lifestyle includes her multi-million dollar residence at Fort Lauderdale, Florida.
-Added to that are flashy Benz cars which show her appreciation for speed and luxury.
+Assets that visibly testify to Sloane’s wealthy lifestyle include her multi-million dollar residence at Fort Lauderdale, Florida.
+Added to that are flashy Benz cars, which show her appreciation for speed and luxury.

 Sloane Stephens Biography – Untold Facts:

 - Sloane Stephens is the lowest-ranked US Open champion ever.
 She won the tournament while being ranked 83rd.
 The feat also came months after she came out from a serious foot injury.

 - The tennis star grew up idolizing the Williams sisters but lost some of her interest in them after they did not sign autographs during a Fed Cup she attended at the age 12.